TO SIGN IN:

 |Civil Engineer*||Mechanical Engineer*|

-Positions that require additional education or training are indicated by a (*).
+Positions that require additional education, training and/or licensing are indicated by a (*).
 All states and the District of Columbia require architects to be licensed.
 Licensing requirements include a professional degree in architecture, a period of practical training or internship, and a passing score on all parts of the Architect Registration Examination.
 Most states also require some form of continuing education to keep a license, and some additional states are expected to adopt mandatory continuing education.
 Requirements vary by state but usually involve additional education through workshops, formal university classes, conferences, self-study courses, or other sources.
 (Bureau of Labor Statistics Occupational Outlook Handbook)

 Job qualifications are based not only on degree program, but on skills and experience.
 Students should seek out as many experiential opportunities in their fields of interest as possible, including Co-op and internships.